Olivier-Boudeville/Ceylan-LEEC/README.md

 - more typing, more runtime checking
 - dependency onto [Ceylan-Myriad](https://github.com/Olivier-Boudeville/Ceylan-Myriad) added, to benefit from its facilities
 - JSON parser can be JSX (the default), or Jiffy
+- port from [gen_fsm](https://erlang.org/documentation/doc-6.1/lib/stdlib-2.1/doc/html/gen_fsm.html) (soon to be deprecated) to newer [gen_statem](https://erlang.org/doc/man/gen_statem.html)
-- fixed the compilation with Erlang version 23.0 and higher (ex: w.r.t. to http_uri/uri_string, to the dependencies such as Jiffy, and newer Cowboy for the examples)
+- fixed the compilation with Erlang version 23.1 and higher (ex: w.r.t. to http_uri/uri_string, to dependencies such as Jiffy, and newer Cowboy for the examples)
 - allow for concurrent certificate requests (ex: if having multiple virtual hosts all requesting new certificates at webserver start-up); so generating non-overlapping certificates and not using a *registered* gen_fsm anymore
 - connect_timeout deprecated in favor of http_timeout

-Next:
-- port from [gen_fsm](https://erlang.org/documentation/doc-6.1/lib/stdlib-2.1/doc/html/gen_fsm.html) (soon to be deprecated) to gen_statem

 ## Overview